Nonresident Spouse Treated as a Resident

 CAUTION!
 If you file a joint return under this provision, the special instructions and restrictions for dual-status taxpayers do not apply to you.

 How to Make the Choice

 Attach a statement, signed by both spouses, to your joint return for the first tax year for which the choice applies.
 It should contain the following information:

 - A declaration that one spouse was a nonresident alien and the other spouse a U.S. citizen or resident alien on the last day of your tax year, and that you choose to be treated as U.S. residents for the entire tax year

 - The name, address, and identification number of each spouse.
 (If one spouse died, include the name and address of the person making the choice for the deceased spouse.)

-The choice to be treated as a resident alien does not apply to any tax year if neither spouse is a U.S. citizen or resident alien at any time during the tax year.
+The choice to be treated as a resident alien does not apply to any later tax year if neither of you is a US citizen or resident alien at any time during the later tax year.